pdfgeneratorapi/java-client/docs/TemplatesApi.md

     TemplatesApi apiInstance = new TemplatesApi(defaultClient);
     Integer templateId = 19375; // Integer | Template unique identifier
-    String name = My copied template; // String | Name for the copied template.
+    String name = "My copied template"; // String | Name for the copied template.
 If name is not specified then the original name is used. try {
       InlineResponse2001 result = apiInstance.copyTemplate(templateId, name);
       System.out.println(result);